 Mobilizing the community to prevent substance abuse, violence and related social ills

-Community Mobilization, established by the 1989 Washington Legislature, provides money to counties to involve community members in creating safe and healthy communities.
+Community Mobilization, established by the legislature in 1989, provides counties money to involve community members in creating safe, healthy communities.
 Almost 90 percent of Community Mobilization funds go directly to communities and neighborhoods to do this work.

 1. The active involvement of the community

-Community Mobilization brings together youth, parents and geographically, ethnically and culturally diverse groups to maximize resources in response to community-identified needs.
+Community Mobilization brings together youth, parents and geographically, ethnically and culturally diverse groups to maximize their resources in response to community identified needs.
 In addition, local agencies, schools and organizations implement programs and activities that demonstrate effective outcomes.

 2. Family Resource Centers

-The movement began as an effort to combine knowledge about child development, family systems and community impact on families as a means to build more effective ways to promote healthy child development.
-A multicultural, multidisciplinary, grassroots movement, it represents thousands of community-based efforts dedicated to helping all kinds of families raise healthy children.
+The movement combined knowledge of child development, family systems and community impact on families as a means to build more effective ways to promote healthy child development.
+It is a multicultural, multidisciplinary grassroots movement representing thousands of community efforts to help all kinds of families as they strive to raise healthy children.

-What is a Family Resource Center?
-A center is a gathering place, a community hub of activities, services and resources for children and families.
+A Family Resource Center is a gathering place, a community hub of activities, services and resources for children and families.
 It's a place where a family could go, not only in times of need, but as a regular part of their day-to-day life.
-Centers build on the strengths and capacities of families, and include families in developing the centers to meet community needs.
+Centers build on the strengths and capacities of families and families help develop centers to meet community needs.